Jefferson Hack

-Jefferson Hack (born 20 June 1971) is a Curator, Creative Director.
-He is the co-founder, editorial director and CEO of Dazed Media, an independent media company with an HQ in London and international offices in USA, Asia, and in the Middle East and North Africa, that produces stories across its print, digital and video brands.
+Jefferson Hack (born 20 June 1971) is a curator and creative director.
+He is the co-founder, editorial director and CEO of Dazed Media, an independent media company that produces content across print, digital and video brands.
 The company's portfolio includes fashion bi-annuals Another Magazine and Another Man; quarterly youth fashion and culture magazine Dazed, and websites Anothermag.com, Dazeddigital.com, Dazedbeauty.com and Anothermanmag.com in addition to the creative wing Dazed Studio.
 Hack, who previously served as Editor of these titles, is also co-founder of global video channel Nowness.

 Early life and career

 Hack was born in Montevideo, Uruguay, and lived for much of his childhood and teenage years in Cliffsend, Kent.

 In 1991, at the age of 19, Hack founded Dazed with photographer Rankin while a student at London College of Printing.
 In 2001 Hack launched luxury bi-annual Another Magazine.
 In 2005 Hack co-founded men's style bi-annual Another Man.

 In 2006 Hack launched dazeddigital.com, in 2009 he launched anothermag.com, and in 2017 he launched anothermanmag.com.

 In 2010 Hack co-founded Nowness, an independent luxury lifestyle video channel in partnership with LVMH Moët Hennessy Louis Vuitton.
 In 2017 Dazed Media and Modern Media formed a joint venture titled Modern Dazed and acquired a majority stake in Nowness.

 In 2013, Hack launched Dazed Studio, the creative agency wing of Dazed Media, which makes digital, video, print, events and social media for brands, Dazed & Confused was rebranded as Dazed in spring 2014.

-Hack has worked with Björk and as creative consultant to U2.
-In 2015 he worked with Rihanna on a project with Alexander McQueen and Another Magazine that resulted in the world's first digital cover magazine and in 2015 with fashion designer Karl Lagerfeld which resulted in the world's first handcrafted hologram fashion magazine cover.

-In 2019, Hack curated TRANSFORMER: A Rebirth of Wonder, an exhibition during Frieze 2019 presented by The Store X and The Vinyl Factory at 180 The Strand in London.
-The show featured newly commissioned and debut work by: Korakrit Arunanondchai, Doug Aitken, Donna Huanca, Juliana Huxtable, Evan Ifekoya, Dozie Kanu, Quentin Lacombe, Lawrence, Lek, Sophia Al Maria, Jenn Nkiru, George Rouy, Victoria Sin, Chen Wei and Harley Weir.